Tonywuhk/realai.org/deep-learning-implementation.md

 * [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first.
 This [repository](https://github.com/yunjey/pytorch-tutorial) provides tutorial code.
 * [rllab](https://github.com/openai/rllab) ([Duan et al., 2016](https://arxiv.org/abs/1604.06778)) is a framework for developing and evaluating reinforcement learning algorithms.

+One main difference between TensorFlow and PyTorch is that the former uses static computation graphs whereas the latter supports dynamic computation graphs.
+It is further explained and demonstrated for conditional and loop structures on page 120-129 of the [slides](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture8.pdf) used in a Stanford lecture.

 ## Hardware

 * 2017 April 5, Norm Jouppi.
 [Quantifying the performance of the TPU, our first machine learning chip](https://cloudplatform.googleblog.com/2017/04/quantifying-the-performance-of-the-TPU-our-first-machine-learning-chip.html). *Google Cloud Platform Blog*.